Key Things to Know About Commercial Roof Flashings

 What is Flashing on a Roof?

-Flashing is a technique used to redirect water flowing from the roof cavity, gutters, and downpipes away from vulnerable areas of the building.
+Flashing is a technique used to direct water flowing from the roof cavity, gutters, and downpipes away from vulnerable areas of the building.
 Roof flashings are a critical component of your commercial roofing system.
-They seal connecting points where exhausts, vents, and appliances meet the shingles to prevent water from seeping in.
-These minor leaks can add up over time, so ensure you know what type of flashing each section.
+They seal connecting points where exhausts, vents, and appliances meet the shingles to prevent leaks.
+These minor leaks can add up over time, so ensure you know what type of flashing each section uses.
 Flashings are most commonly located at roof penetrations such as windows and vents.
 They are also used when there is a difference in heights or levels or a change in direction.

 What is commercial roof flashing made of?

-Lead Roof flashings are the most preferred choice for commercial roof flashing due to their long years of durability and flexibility.
+• Lead roof flashings are preferred for their longevity and flexibility.

 Types of Commercial Roof Flashings